AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/cm-filter.md

 Filter by tags, owners, and other filters (Show All, Mine, Shared With me, Favorites, and Approved.)

-Filtering makes it easier to search for calculated metrics in the segment rail.
+Filtering makes it easier to search for calculated metrics in the segment panel.

 1. In Customer Journey Analytics, select the **[!UICONTROL Components]** tab, then select **[!UICONTROL Calculated metrics]**.